David929292/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Overview
 - This project is part of the Udacity Azure ML Nanodegree.
-- In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+- In this project, we built and optimized an Azure ML pipeline using the Python SDK and a provided Scikit-learn model
 - This model is then compared to an Azure AutoML run.

 ## Summary

 #### Problem

-- Predict wether client will subscribe to a particular term (binary classification)
+- Predict wether a client will subscribe to a particular term (binary classification)

 #### Approach
 - Employ to approaches:
-    - logistic regression utilizing hyperparameter tuning
+    - logistic regression utilizing hyperparameter tuning via AZ Hyperdrive
     - AZ AML

 #### Result

-- The best model in terms of accuracy was given by the AZ AML approach
+- Both models performed similar in terms of accuracy
-- More specifically, a STACKED model proved most accurate
+- One should, however, not fully rely on the model as the underlying data is imabalanced
+- Further steps should address this issue, e.g. via SMOTE

 ## Scikit-learn Pipeline
 - The scikit-learn pipeline was structured as follows: